maxpietsch/dStripe/README.md

 For ease of use, we recommend using Docker as outlined below. dStripe supports CPU-only and single and multi-GPU usage.
 In the usage examples, input and output data are located in `~/data` and mapped to `/data` inside the Docker container.
 This can be adjusted by modifying the command line option `--volume ~/data/:/data`.

-## get build image
+## download or build image

-### get it from dockerhub
+### either pull from dockerhub

 ```bash
 docker pull maxpietsch/dstripe:0.1
 ```

-If you use the dockerhub image, please replace `dstripe` in the docker command line examples wih the `maxpietsch/dstripe:0.1`.
+If you use the dockerhub image, please replace `dstripe` in the docker command line examples wih the full image name (`maxpietsch/dstripe:0.1`).

 ### or build your own docker image